View Michael Kinman's Obituary on www.mississippivalleypublishing.com/ and share memories

 |

-Michael J. Kinman, 62, of Fort Madison, formerly of Nauvoo, Ill., died Tuesday, Jan.
-14, 2020, at Great River Medical Center in West Burlington.
+Michael J. Kinman, 62, of Fort Madison, formerly of Nauvoo, Illinois passed away Tuesday, January 14, 2020, at the Great River Medical Center in West Burlington.

+Mike was born on June 10, 1957 in Fort Madison the son of Donald D. and Patti Jo Carter Kinman.

+Mike worked various jobs including fourteen years at the Nauvoo Cheese Factory, was a self-employed carpenter, did concrete work and played in local bands.
+In his free time Mike enjoyed wood working, watching Westerns and spending time with his dog, Buddy.
+Mike loved spending time with his companion, Rhonda, of fifteen years, his sons and grandchildren.
-The funeral service will be at 1 p.m.
-Saturday, Jan.
-18, at Schmitz-Banks & Beals Funeral Home in Nauvoo, with the Rev. Mark Anderson officiating.

-Family will receive friends at the funeral home on Saturday from noon until time of services.
+The funeral service will be held at 1 p.m.
+Saturday, January 18, at Schmitz-Banks & Beals Funeral Home in Nauvoo with Pastor Mark Anderson officiating.
+The family will receive friends from noon until time of services Saturday at the funeral.